 We research historical information as needed to replace missing features.

 Once we have approval of the model or prototype, we make the mold or molds that will produce the replacement parts needed for your unique building.
 Most architectural and ornamental features are unique to each building.
 Historically, and today, Terracotta or cast stone molds can almost never be reused from one building to a new or different project.
 This is due to the unique characteristics and dimensions of historic structures.
-In order to repair your historic masonry, an individualized and unique approach is required These services include:
+In order to repair your historic masonry, an individualized and unique approach is required.

 Raw material and color matching